 - We are more likely to slide away from our goals, dreams and desires when we’re having a rough time.
 By setting Minimum Daily Non-Negotiable Activities for Crappy Days you continue to propel yourself towards your dreams.
 It also means that you are less likely to slide back into unconscious living out of habit.

-Beyond the basics of grooming (brush and floss your teeth, wash your face, etc) my Crappy Day list includes that ritual of my first cup of coffee and making my bed.
-It includes at least three 24-ounce glasses of water.
+In addition to my ritual of my first cup of coffee and making my bed, I also ensure that I drink at least three 24-ounce glasses of water.
 It means sitting down at the table for at least one beautiful meal.
 No skipping vitamin pack or blood pressure medication.
 It also includes lip gloss and fresh clothes.
 (Yes, no putting on day-old clothes or living the whole day in my pajamas).

 - Think of daily habits that you do and, when you skip them, life goes downhill fast.
 Having this list will help you bring your life in focus no matter what the world throws your way.
 This is how you keep your mind clear, your body nourished, your soul feeling loved, and your life in order.